clemgoub/TypeTE/README.md

 ```
 The corresponding bam/bam.bai files will be downladed into <yourpath>/TypeTE/test_data

-2. Copy the parameterfile_NoRef.init present in <yourpath>/TypeTE/test_data to the main folder
+2. Copy the parameterfile_NoRef.init template present in <yourpath>/TypeTE/test_data to the main folder

 ```sh
 cp parameterfile_NoRef.init ../